 FEATURING 177 HOURs OF VIDEO!
-From the 2017 Permaculture Design Course and Appropriate Technology Course
+From our Permaculture Design Course and Appropriate Technology Course

 With so much information about Permaculture available today along with many PDC Online Courses, it can be overwhelming to know where to start.

-Now, with the 2017 Permaculture Design and Appropriate Technology course, you can benefit from 177 hours of expert instruction from permaculture leaders from across the globe to learn about Permaculture Design Online.
+Now, with our Permaculture Design and Appropriate Technology course, you can benefit from 177 hours of expert instruction from permaculture leaders from across the globe to learn about Permaculture Design Online.

 You’ll get the SAME EXACT lessons from the in-person courses, but without the cost or time commitment.

 Just how much content is contained within 177 hours?
 This exclusive PDC Online Course video series provides you with all the lessons from two 14-day courses offered at Wheaton Labs: Permaculture Design and Appropriate Technology.

 Here is a QUICK look at a bunch of video from the PDC Online Course mashed together in a minute.